PESITSouthCompSoc/vtu-cse-resources/README.md

 # Resources for VTU

-Laboratory programs and other resources that we think our fellow students under VTU Belgaum would find useful.
+Laboratory programs and other resources that might be useful for fellow students of CSE under VTU Belgaum.

 ## Contents